-The Eclipse Foundation provides our global community of individuals and organizations with a mature, scalable, and business-friendly environment for open source software collaboration and innovation.
-The Foundation is home to the Eclipse IDE, Jakarta EE, and over 350 open source projects, including runtimes, tools, and frameworks for a wide range of technology domains such as the Internet of Things, automotive, geospatial, systems engineering, and many others.
+The Eclipse Foundation provides our global community of individuals and organisations with a business-friendly environment for open source software collaboration and innovation.
+We host the Eclipse IDE, Adoptium, Software Defined Vehicle, Jakarta EE, and over 410+ open source projects, including runtimes, tools, specifications, and frameworks for cloud and edge applications, IoT, AI, automotive, systems engineering, open processor designs, and many others.
 Headquartered in Brussels, Belgium, the Eclipse Foundation is an international non-profit association supported by over 360 members.
 To learn more, follow us on social media @eclipsefdn or LinkedIn.

 The Eclipse Project was originally created by IBM in November 2001 and supported by a consortium of software vendors.
 The Eclipse Project continues to be used by millions of developers.